MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/faq.md

 ## Q: Aren’t Hyper-V and Windows Server Containers Microsoft’s attempt to create its own container solution vs. embracing industry solutions? ##

-No. Containers, just like processes & threads are operating system constructs to embrace the industry solution, we need to ensure that Windows Server, as an operating system, has core container capabilities.
-We will absolutely continue to embrace open industry solutions, particularly through our integration with Docker.
-As we announced in October 2014, Docker and Microsoft will jointly bring the Windows Server ecosystem to the Docker community through investments in the next wave of Windows Server and through open-source development of the Docker Engine for Windows Server.
-Hyper-V Containers will provide the same level of integration and management with Docker as Windows Server Containers, enabling an open, consistent, cross-platform experience.
+No. Containers, just like processes and threads are operating system constructs.
+To embrace the industry solution, we need to ensure that Windows Server, as an operating system, has core container capabilities.

 ## Q: How do I choose between Windows Server Containers and Hyper-V Containers?
 Is there a difference in the workloads they will be able to run?  ##